richClubb/python-uds/docs/installation.rst

 Source Install
 --------------
-To install from source you can checkout the latest github code
+To install from source you can checkout the latest github code.

 Make sure to add the path to your PYTHONPATH variable to use the source in your code.